Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 A question can also carry an **image of its own**, shown above the answer field.
 That's separate from the Image Upload type: one is a picture you show the submitter, the other is a picture you ask them for.

-## Question Text
+## Formatting

-Question text supports a subset of Markdown: bold, italics, strikethrough, lists, links, inline code, code blocks and tables.
+Question text, answer options for multiple choice and checkbox questions, the form's description, the Success Message and reviewer notes all support a subset of Markdown: headings (`#`, `##`), bold, italics, underline (`__text__`), strikethrough, subtext (`-#`), lists, links, inline code, code blocks and tables.
+Formatting follows Discord's rules, so text looks the same on the website as in the DMs Cakey sends.
 Line breaks are kept as written, so you can lay out examples across several lines.

 > Anything that isn't plain formatting or a normal `http`/`https` link is stripped before the page is sent.
 A question cannot be used to inject scripts into the form.
 {.is-info}